 Most countries recommend at least one serving of milk or milk products daily; some, up to four servings each day.
-Unfortunately, consumption data confirms that intakes of dairy foods fall short of recommendations.
+Unfortunately, consumption data collected from several countries confirm that intakes of dairy foods fall short of recommendations.

-Dairy products are associated with maintaining a healthy weight and good bone health.
-Evidence also continues to mount for associations with reduced risk of several diseases and conditions, including osteoporosis, hypertension, colon cancer, metabolic syndrome and type 2 diabetes.

-In many cases the precise mechanism of these protective effects are not well understood, indicating a need for further research.
+The health benefits of milk and dairy consumption extend far beyond its role in bone health.
+Dairy products are associated with maintaining a healthy weight and evidence continues to mount for associations with reduced risk of several diseases and conditions, including osteoporosis, hypertension, colon cancer, metabolic syndrome and type 2 diabetes.
+In many cases the precise mechanisms of these protective effects are not well understood, indicating a need for further research.